AmericanCouncils/fiendish-bundle/README.md

 MasterDaemon::sendSyncRequest("foobar"); // This call does not block
 ```

-The master daemon for the group "foobar" will recieve that request via RabbitMQ.
+When the master daemon for the group "foobar" recieves that request,
-It will add processes to the Supervisor
+it will add processes to the Supervisor
 group as necessary to match the processes listed in the table.

 To stop a daemon process, delete the Process and send a